apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/tokenmanagement.md

 ### Token Authentication

 As of Oak the token based authentication is handled by a dedicated [TokenLoginModule].
-It is both responsible for issueing new login tokens and validating [TokenCredentials] passed to the repository login.
+It is both responsible for creating new login tokens and validating [TokenCredentials] passed to the repository login.

 This token specific login module implementation obtains the [TokenProvider] from